next-actions/pytest-mh/docs/articles/get-started.rst

 ===============

-The example code shows four tests in total, but 12 tests are executed when pytest is run because each test is run once per each topology against different data source.
+The example code shows four tests in total, but 12 tests are executed when pytest is run because each test is run once per topology against different data sources.
 See :doc:`writing-tests` to get more information on how to write the tests.

-  * allow user run all commands, user must authenticate
+  * allow the user to run all commands, user must authenticate
-  * allow user run all commands, without authentication
+  * allow the user to run all commands, without authentication
-  * allow user run all commands if he or she is a member of a group, user must authenticate
+  * allow the user to run all commands if they are a member of a group, user must authenticate
-  * allow user run all commands if he or she is a member of a group, without authentication
+  * allow the user to run all commands if they are a member of a group, without authentication

 .. dropdown:: See the code
     :color: primary